ros-controls/roadmap/design_drafts/hardware_status.md

 ## 3. Structured Status: `HardwareStatus`

 The foundation of this approach is the `HardwareStatus` message.
-A single publisher per hardware interface would publish an array of `HardwareStatus` messages on the `/hardware_status` topic , each message is an array of `HardwareStatusComponent` messages which contain the standard separated messages of a single component in the hardware interface.
+A single publisher per hardware component would publish `HardwareStatus` messages on the `/hardware_status` topic , each message is an array of `HardwareDeviceStatus` messages which contain the standard separated messages of a single device in the hardware component.

 ```
 # control_msgs/msg/HardwareStatus

 std_msgs/Header header        # timestamp + frame_id (optional)
-string           hardware_id  # unique per‐instance, ideally the name of the hardware derived from HardwareInfo e.g. "kuka_arm"
+string           hardware_id  # unique per‐hardware-component, ideally the name of the hardware derived from HardwareInfo e.g. "pal_arm"

-# --- Component Status Aggregation ---------------------------------
+# --- Device Status Aggregation ---------------------------------
-# An array containing the status of individual components in hardware interface specified by hardware_id
+# An array containing the status of individual devices in the hardware component
-HardwareStatusComponent[]     hardware_status_states
+HardwareDeviceStatus[]     hardware_device_states
 ```
 ```
-# control_msgs/msg/HardwareStatusComponent
+# control_msgs/msg/HardwareDeviceStatus
-string           component_id  # unique per‐hardware, e.g. "base_motor"
+string           device_id  # unique per-device, e.g. "base_motor"

 # --- Standard-Specific States --------------------------------------
-# States populated based on the standards relevant to this component.
+# States populated based on the standards relevant to this device.
-# A component will only fill the arrays for the standards it implements, rest will be empty
+# A device will only fill the arrays for the standards it implements, rest will be empty
 ROS2ControlState[]     ros2control_states
 CANopenState[]         canopen_states
 EtherCATState[]        ethercat_states